Ze-Rax/TrackmaniaFlagRush/Mapping guide.md

 Any checkpoint, including custom created ones can be used for "Out of Bounds"-triggers.
 We also include a 1x1 block sized horizontal plane with the other FlagRush items that can be used as such.
 For more complex shapes or bigger areas it might be more benefitial to create your own custom trigger using the ingame mesh modeler.

-"Out of Bounds"-triggers are configured by using the "Edit Block Properties"-tool (See [Configuring the landmarks](#configuring-the-landmarks)).
+"Out of Bounds"-triggers are configured by using the "Edit Block Properties"-tool (See [Configuring landmarks](#4-configuring-landmarks)).